 285 million people in the world have visual impairments, and Instagram added an update to help them use the platform with more ease.
 It’s called “Alternative Text” and it is actually an automatic population of text that describes your photos so that those with visual impairments can hear descriptions of photos through their feed, explore and profile.

 A user can also add custom alternative text now, which we recommend, to have a richer description of your photo.
 Just go to your advanced settings before you post your image.

 This is your friendly reminder that it’s important to not assume that you will see the same results and trends with every post or campaign.
 Make sure to A/B test different types of content and ads before fully invest into them.
 Bookmark Instagram Insights into your home page and make it a habit to check it weekly at a minimum and log results.
 Analyze results for all of your posts and use data to make educated decisions before revamping strategies.

-Instagram Marketing Strategies for 2019 Summary
+Instagram Marketing Strategies Summary